anjumyaseen/password_safe/Readme.md

 - Export: The Export to JSON feature writes unencrypted data for portability.
 Treat exported files as sensitive and remove them when no longer needed.
   - Recommended: Use "Export Encrypted…" (default) for sharing or backup.
 A passphrase is required and an encrypted `.vaultenc` file is created.
   - Plaintext export is located under File → Export → Advanced and requires typing `YES`.
 Optionally auto-deletes after 10 minutes (best effort).

+---

+## ⚙️ Preferences

+Open via Edit → Preferences…

+- Clipboard auto-clear: Number of seconds before the clipboard is cleared after a Copy (default 30s).
+A live countdown appears in the main window status bar at the bottom (e.g., “Password copied.
+Clears in 29s”).
+The app clears the clipboard only if it still contains the same copied value, so it won’t erase newer clipboard content.
+- Require “Show” before copying password: Optional UX guardrail.
+When enabled, the password must be visible (Show checked) before it can be copied.
+This reduces accidental copies but can increase shoulder‑surfing risk; leave off unless you value the extra step.
+Default: off.
+- Plaintext export auto-delete (minutes): Best‑effort timer to delete a plaintext export created via Advanced → Export Plaintext.
+Works only while the app remains open and is not a secure wipe (no disk overwrite).

+---

+## ⬆️ Export / ⬇️ Import

+- Export Encrypted…: File → Export → Export Encrypted… (recommended).
+Prompts for a passphrase, produces a `.vaultenc` file using AES‑GCM with PBKDF2‑SHA256 (200k iterations).
+- Import Encrypted…: File → Import Encrypted… Select a `.vaultenc`, enter the passphrase, and the entries are imported with new IDs.
+- Export Plaintext (Not Recommended): File → Export → Advanced → Export Plaintext… Requires typing `YES` in a confirmation dialog.
+Optionally schedule auto‑delete (see Preferences).
+Treat the resulting `.json` as highly sensitive.